What to know about the Paycheck Protection Program

-- All loan proceeds must be used exclusively for business-related purposes, including payroll maintenance, mortgage interest or lease payments, covered rent payments and covered utilities for the 24-week period after the loan is received
+- All loan proceeds must be used exclusively for business-related purposes, including payroll costs, rent, mortgage interest, utilities, operations expenditures, property damage costs, supplier costs, and worker protection expenditures for the 24-week period after the loan is received

 Applying for loan forgiveness

-We are now accepting applications for loan forgiveness, which may be submitted prior to the end of your covered period.
-When ready to apply, you'll need to submit a completed Small Business Administration forgiveness application directly to TIAA Bank at firstname.lastname@example.org.
+When you’re ready to apply, you’ll need to submit a completed Small Business Administration forgiveness application directly to TIAA Bank at firstname.lastname@example.org.
 All applications will be fully reviewed for accuracy and forwarded to the SBA within 60 days of their receipt, assuming no processing delays or holds are issued by the SBA.

 When loan repayment is required

 If your business lays off workers and doesn’t rehire them, reduces wages by more than 40% during the time it uses the loan, or uses the loan for expenses not defined in the bill, a portion of the loan will not be forgiven and will be expected to be repaid at a 1% interest rate over the repayment period.